sentclose/sentc-docs/docs/guide/e2ee/user.md

 {
 	let login_res = StdUser::login("base_url".to_string(), "app_token", "username", "password").await.unwrap();

-	//check if the enum is PreLoginOut::Otp, if so call mfa_login with the token from the user auth device match login_res {
+	//check if the enum is PreLoginOut::Otp, if so, call mfa_login with the token from the user auth device match login_res {
 		StdUserLoginReturn::Direct(user) => {
 			//the user